 12 Breakfasts, six dinners, five lunches.

 The trip includes daily buffet breakfasts at your hotels, resorts, or lodges.
 You will have one Nepali welcome dinner in Kathmandu.
 Meals in Chitwan will have a set menu; however, if you have any dietary restrictions, we will do our best to serve your needs.
 In the mountains, there will be fewer choices than in the cities, but the lodge cook will prepare meals with the utmost hygienic care; they will also be plentiful and delicious.
 In breakfast, expect toast, different styles of eggs, pancakes, porridge, and muesli or cereals with milk available.
 For lunch and dinner, you can expect a Nepali set meal, usually a combo of boiled white rice, lentil soup, curried vegetables, and pickle.
 The lodges also serve potato dishes, different curries, rice, noodles and pasta, pizza, spring roll, and chapati bread.
 Cookies and chocolates are also available.
-You may want to bring some additional vitamin supplements, dry fruits and energy bars with you as well.
+You may want to bring some additional vitamin supplements, dry fruits, and energy bars with you as well.

 Mode of Transportation

 We will arrange all ground transportation from the airport to airport.
 We will provide well-conditioned sedans, SUVs, vans or coaches, depending on the group size, for all transfers and tours.
 Vehicles are air-conditioned, have comfortable seats, and meet all safety standards.
 Driver and guide will be different people.
 Drivers, unlike guides, might speak little or no English.

 The trip includes one domestic flight from Chitwan to Kathmandu.

 Trip Activity Level